 The facts are, tea tree oil, like menthol, other essential oils, and many other substances, is graded on an LD 50 basis.
 This means, when tested on laboratory animals, the lethal dose needed to kill 50% of the animals is measured, and the results reported as LD50 at a certain number of grams or milligrams by weight.

-Tea tree oil toxicity is equal to 1.9 g per kilogram, or about 1 teaspoon per half pound of body weight.
+Tea tree oil toxicity is equal to 1.9 g per kilogram, or about 1/5 teaspoon per pound of body weight.
 This is considered a lethal dose in 50% of persons or animals administered this dose.

 This is why, it is common for folks who are overzealous and uninformed or who have received bad information to poison their own pets, particularly small cats and dogs.

 Tea tree oil is toxic to cats.
-An average cat weighs seven to 12 pounds, and if toxicity were based solely on weight, all things being equal, somewhere between 3 1/2 to 6 teaspoons of tea tree oil would be lethal to 50% of cats given that dose.
+An average cat weighs seven to 12 pounds, or between 3 and 5.44 kg.
+If toxicity were based solely on weight, all things being equal, somewhere around 1 to 2 teaspoons of tea tree oil would be lethal to 50% of cats given that dose.
 Before you go putting tea tree oil on your cat or dog, please read this...

 Because of this cats should never be treated with anything more than about five drops of tea tree oil per teaspoon of carrier oil.
 The same thing applies to small, and some medium-sized dogs.